Are you facing behavioural, learning, communication or social challenges with your neurodivergent child/adult?

 As parents, the journey starts with going door to door for all kinds of therapies/interventions - often these become mechanical and it does not seem to come together.
 We are all familiar with challenges such as resistance to learning, aggression, anxiety, difficulty in communication, difficulty in forming relationships and so on.
 Sometimes changes in their lives throw them off track.
 Often behaviours become a major cause of family stress, without us realising that behaviour is only a symptom of some underlying cause.
 This is not to say that these interventions are not needed, but there seems to be a missing link.

 Research has shown that a strong healthy constructive connect between a parent and a child, goes a long way in building a solid foundation of ability to solve problems, resilience and ability to form relationships.
+Growing together means understanding that children do not develop in isolation — they grow through relationships that feel safe, responsive, and attuned.
 This is the foundation of all learning on which life skills, academics and social relationships build on.
 After all, a neurotypical kid does not start going to school for few years after birth but the kid has already learnt few critical things to navigate life.
 Where does that learning come from - it’s the family.
 Unfortunately, with our neurodiverse kids, that learning connection got lost very early due to neurological factors without us realizing, for nobody’s fault.

 A child spends majority of his/her time with or around parents and therefore naturally parents are the most important guides.
 Therefore, if we parents can provide them with appropriate learning experiences, it can go a long way in enhancing child’s growth.
 After all, parents are likely to know their child better than any teacher.
 Also, it is critical that our already stretched mental, emotional, and physical resources are not further put to the test.